Research Team

 Nylah Hill

-Undergraduate Sustainability Science Research Assistant Co-op
+Undergraduate Sustainability Science Research Assistant Co-op Fall 2024

-Coastal Sustainability Institute, Nahant, MA, USA B.A.
+B.A.
 International Affairs and Economics, M.A. in International Affairs Northeastern University, Boston, MA I am a 4th year International Affairs and Economics Major who is also pursuing a Master of Arts in International Affairs with a Concentration in Sustainability and Climate Change Policy through the Plus-One Program.
 I’m most interested in the intersection between economic development and sustainability policy, specifically how an interdisciplinary approach can be used to enact sustainable policies as a mechanism to encourage economic development internationally.
 During my previous co-op, I worked closely with progressive political organizations working to enact change on the state-level, where I had the chance to work on a variety of different policy issues, including public transportation policy and labor rights.
 This experience is what sparked further interest in policy research.
 In the Sustainability and Social Change Lab under the Northeastern Department of Psychology and School of Public Policy, I worked as an undergraduate Research Assistant examining the social, cultural, and political dimensions of sustainability challenges.
 My interests and academic path have been highly influenced by my time abroad, as I’ve done a semester abroad at Northeastern University London and a five-week program in Egypt, Jordan, and the U.A.E. |

 Lyn Flores